Dashboard - Templates

 • /oobe: Triggers Windows Out-of-Box Experience on next boot

-• /shutdown: Shuts down the system after preparation
+• /shutdown: Shuts down the system after preparation.
+This step is very important.

-Step 4: Set the Machine as a Template
+Step 5: Set the Machine as a Template.

 • Go to Softdrive Dashboard